 There were reports of tech problems with the popular messaging application WhatsApp, however, it appears the app is back to full functionality.
 The mobile messaging application currently has over 1 billion users.

-WhatsApp is the most popular messaging app in India and Pakistan, Russia, almost all of Latin America, most of Africa and the UK, Germany, Italy and Spain.
+WhatsApp Web is the most popular messaging app in India and Pakistan, Russia, almost all of Latin America, most of Africa and the UK, Germany, Italy and Spain.

 Is WhatsApp Working Right Now?: Yes — WhatsApp is currently back in service.